PartialFormer: Modeling Part Instead of Whole for Machine Translation: Experiments

 \subsection{Machine Translation}

-Table \ref{tab:result_main_en_de} presents the results for the WMT'14 En-De task.
-While PartialFormer performs slightly worse than the standard Transformer model in terms of performance (27.15 vs. 27.43, 27.88 vs. 28.00, and 28.86 vs. 29.05), it excels in parameter efficiency by consuming significantly fewer parameters (42M vs. 62M, 36M vs. 62M, 66M vs. 118M).
-This phenomenon can be attributed to our PG-FFN structure, which owns a high hidden dimension while drastically reducing parameter consumption.

-Upon implementing our head scaling technique to boost capacity, PartialFormer achieves BLEU scores of 28.60, 29.56, and 30.09 in three different configurations, surpassing the standard Transformer by 1.17 BLEU points (27.43 vs. 28.60), 1.56 BLEU points (29.56 vs. 28.00), and 1.04 BLEU points (30.09 vs. 29.05) with a similar model capacity.
-This improvement can be attributed to the head scaling method, which allows PartialFormer to have a larger hidden dimension, thereby enhancing its memory storage capacity.
+Table \ref{tab:result_main_en_de} presents the results for the WMT'14 En-De task. $N-M$, $d$, $d_k$, $H$ and sBLEU denote encoder-decoder depths, embedding dimension, head dimension, number of heads and SacreBLEU, respectively.
+We made the following observations: \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item PartialFormer achieves BLEU scores of 28.60, 29.56, and 30.09 in three different configurations, surpassing the standard Transformer by 1.17 BLEU points, 1.56 BLEU points, and 1.04 BLEU points with a similar model capacity.
 These observations are further supported by COMET-22 and sacreBLEU scores.

+\item Without the head scaling strategy, PartialFormer performs slightly worse than the standard Transformer (27.15 vs. 27.43, 27.88 vs. 28.00, and 28.86 vs. 29.05) but is significantly more parameter-efficient (42M vs. 62M, 36M vs. 62M, 66M vs. 118M).
+This is due to our PG-FFN structure, which maintains high hidden dimensions while reducing parameter usage.